Chapter 3.5 – Ports and the Circular Economy

 Port authorities and port-related stakeholders should consider the interconnectedness and interdependence of various elements within a system when addressing challenges related to the path toward circular processes in ports.
 To consider the environmental, social, and economic aspects of circularity in ports holistically, system thinking also requires understanding the interactions and interdependence of various elements within the system, such as materials, energy, technology, land, governance, and human behavior.
 Changes in one part of the system can have ripple effects throughout the entire system over time.
 For circularity to gain traction in ports, all actors involved should gain an understanding of the dynamic nature of the system, thereby recognizing that it evolves and adapts over time and should be able to adapt to changing conditions and uncertainties, namely through resilience.

-Synchronism considerations are part of the system thinking approach.
+Synchronism considerations are part of the systems thinking approach.
 Not all elements within the system will develop at the same speed, leading to time lags and bottlenecks in the development of ports towards more circularity.
 For example, a lack of funding, scarcity of land, limited supply of material flows for recycling, non-optimal governance arrangements, or constraining regulatory frameworks are some of the reasons that can stall the development of a circular project in a port.
 By adopting a systems thinking approach in circularity, stakeholders can develop more effective strategies and interventions that address the complexity and interconnectedness inherent in sustainable and circular practices.

 C. Self-assessment and monitoring